-- (3) An employee who has an accumulated sick leave balance shall be authorized its use although recovery and return to duty is impossible.
-However, periodically, at the request of the appointing authority or representative, the disability or illness and inability to perform position requirements, must be certified to by a licensed physician or osteopath. - (4) If a woman is unable to work because of pregnancy, miscarriage, abortion, or illness resulting therefrom, she may use accumulated sick leave credits under the same conditions which apply to other illnesses or disabilities, and as provided for in the Parental Leave Article.
-If the employee wishes to extend her period of absence beyond the time when she is physically unable to work, she may use accumulated annual leave or compensatory time off, and/or she may request a leave of absence without pay under the Parental Leave Article - (5) Unless physically unable to do so, an employee shall notify his or her supervisor or other person designated by the appointing authority no later than one hour prior to the beginning of the scheduled workday, of his or her inability to report to work and the nature of the illness. - (6) An appointing authority, or delegated representative, may require, when there is sufficient reason, the submission of a certificate from a physician or other evidence to: (1) justify the approval of sick leave; and (2) furnish evidence of good health and ability to perform work without risk to self, coworkers, or the public as a condition of returning to work.
+(3) An employee who has an accumulated sick leave balance shall be authorized its use although recovery and return to duty is impossible.
+However, periodically, at the request of the appointing authority or representative, the disability or illness and inability to perform position requirements, must be certified by a licensed physician or osteopath.
+No sick leave shall be authorized beyond mandatory retirement age under the retirement system (3 VSA 264).

+(4) If a woman is unable to work because of pregnancy, miscarriage, abortion, or illness resulting therefrom, she may use accumulated sick leave credits under the same conditions which apply to other illnesses and disabilities, and as provided for in the Parental Leave Article.
+If the employee wishes to extend her period of absence beyond the time when she is physically unable to work, she may use accumulated personal leave, annual leave or compensatory time off, and/or she may request a leave of absence without pay under the Parental Leave Article.

+(5) Unless physically unable to do so, an employee shall notify his or her supervisor or other person designated by the appointing authority no later than one hour prior to the beginning of the scheduled workday, of his or her inability to report to work and the nature of the illness.

+(6) An appointing authority, or delegated representative, may require, when there is sufficient reason, the submission of a certificate from a physician or other evidence to: (1) justify the approval of sick leave; and (2) furnish evidence of good health and ability to perform work without risk to self, co-workers, or the public as a condition of returning to work.
 Whenever a doctor's certificate is required, as a condition for approval of sick leave usage, the time period for such requirement shall not normally exceed six months (unless specifically imposed for a lesser period of time), and may be extended for up to an additional six month period of time.